 - We are a group practice, so we work together to take care of our patients.

 - You can have appointments with just your doctor during your pregnancy, or you can rotate to meet all of our doctors.
+We do encourage that you stick with your primary OBGYN for the last month of pregnancy.

 - We deliver at California Pacific Medical Center, Van Ness Campus.
 If your insurance requires you to deliver at University of California San Francisco (UCSF), you are able to receive prenatal care at our office.
-Please contact one of our obstetrical coordinator for more information.
+Please contact one of our obstetrical coordinators for more information.

 - After hours: Ob/Gyn nurses are available to answer emergency calls and questions.
 They can give medical advice and fill some prescriptions.
 They will instruct you when you need to come to the hospital and will contact the doctor on call when necessary.